Meta-learning an Intermediate Representation for Few-shot Block-wise Prediction of Landslide Susceptibility: Proposed method

 \subsubsection{Overview of the methods}

-As discussed in Section \ref{subs:objective}, the global prediction of the LSM would lose veracity and even rationality in circumstances where various parts of the target region hold different landslide-inducing environments.
-Thus, we used multiple models to explain different parts of the region.
+The global prediction of the LSM would lose veracity and even rationality in circumstances where various parts of the target region hold different landslide-inducing environments.
+Thus, we used multiple models to learn the LSM predictive model for different parts of the region.
 Based on this, however, the model of each part of the region would be vulnerable to very few labeled samples.
 To solve this problem, we introduced meta-learning technology for few-shot adaption \citep{ren2018meta}.
 An overview of the proposed method is presented in Fig. \ref{fig:overview}, containing three steps: (1) \emph{unsupervised pretraining} to transform original data into embedding space with good properties; (2) \emph{scene segmentation} for local task sampling to generate meta-datasets; (3) and \emph{meta-training} to obtain an intermediate representation that is suited for few-shot adaption to unseen tasks.